 Data Science, the extraction of relevant insights from data, has firmly positioned itself at the forefront of health and life science research.
 Machine Learning and Deep Learning are foreseen to become key disruptive technologies within Data Science in translational research and personalized medicine applications.

-The crosscutting focus area currently comprises 15 research groups spanning MDC’s different research areas, with an emphasis on:
+The cross-cutting focus area Data Science and Artificial Intelligence currently comprises 15 research groups spanning MDC’s different research areas, with an emphasis on:

 Omics and precision medicine addresses models for gene regulatory networks to understand how they are encoded in the epigenome and non-coding regulatory sequences.
 This is complemented by machine learning to model cancer evolution, as well as to use gene regulation and expression data to characterize cancer subtypes at the molecular level.

 Aided by high-resolution single-cell molecular data, we anticipate that our AI efforts will come to fruition to interpret patient genomes in different contexts, such as cancer cohorts or patient-derived organoids, as well as in vitro differentiation systems that recapitulate the molecular disease phenotypes of specific patient variants.

 Data integration and disease modelling uses genomic, proteomic and phenotyping data in mechanistic mathematical multiscale models and elucidates and describes disease mechanisms.
 The particular strength of this approach is the integration of heterogeneous data to establish the link to cell and organ function.